 While tile decor followed a downward trend with the advent of modern construction material in the second half of the 20th century, it is nowadays making a comeback in our homes.

 And although some people may be tempted to forget that vintage tile décor for homes is still available, given that most spaces in the modern world make use of what is popularly called contemporary décor, they remain a wonderful material to give a house a vintage look.
-As a matter of facts, home owners can truly benefit from using vintage décor as it provides a welcome difference from most work spaces that use straight lines, neutral colors and open spaces.
+As a matter of fact, homeowners can truly benefit from using vintage décor as it provides a welcome difference from most workspaces that use straight lines, neutral colors, and open spaces.

 Vintage-Look Wall Tiles

-One of great idea for making a home have a vintage tile decor is to make use of wall tiles that give the appearance of vintage wallpaper.
+One of the great ideas for making a home has a vintage tile decor is to make use of wall tiles that give the appearance of vintage wallpaper.